Bindhu-T-Devidas/Spotify_ETL_Pipeline/README.md

 - S3 bucket structure
 - JSON raw data and processed CSV files

-## Contribution
-Feel free to fork this repository and improve the pipeline!

 ## License
 This project is licensed under the MIT License.